Jacob Wallace: Defection to the Mexican side

-In September his regiment fought at the Battle of Monterrey.
-During the battle Wallace killed several US soldiers and defected to the Mexican side.
+In September, his regiment fought at the Battle of Monterrey.
+During the battle, Wallace killed several US soldiers and defected to the Mexican side.
 Wallace had been taught Spanish by his mother and he joined the forces of Mexican guerrilla leader Pancho Juana.
 Juana and Wallace were defeated by US soldiers at the battle of Los Zanetios.
-Juana died of alcohol poisoning shortly after and Wallace formed his own guerrilla force, known as Raiders matar estadounidenses (Spanish for American killing raiders) Wallace's men attacked the pro American Mexican town of Quito, killing over 200 Mexican civilians.
-In February 1847 Wallace attacked an American wagon train at Gonzales and killed 30 US soldiers.
+Juana died of alcohol poisoning shortly after and Wallace formed his own guerrilla force, known as Raiders matar estadounidenses (Spanish for American-killing raiders).
+Wallace's men attacked the pro-American Mexican town of Quito, killing over 200 Mexican civilians.
+In February 1847, Wallace attacked an American wagon train at Gonzales and killed 30 US soldiers.
 Afterwards his men killed 200 dragoons, scalping and mutilating the bodies, decorating body parts to their saddles.
 He then rode to the camp of General Antonio López de Santa Anna at the Battle of Buena Vista, and participated in battle there.
 Next his men fought at the Battle of the Sacramento River and killed 30 Texas rangers in an attack on their camp.
 He murdered over 150 American soldiers and civilians after attacking a supply column.
-In March his guerrillas raided into New Mexico, supporting the Taos Revolt, and fighting Apache Indians.
-During the New Mexico raids his men killed an American general.
+In March, his guerrillas raided into New Mexico, supporting the Taos Revolt, and fighting Apaches.
+During the New Mexico raids, his men killed an American general.
 He wanted to raid into California and Texas but US forces drove him back into Mexico.
 He suffered a devastating defeat at the Battle of Columbia over which half his men and commanders were killed.

-He fought at the Battle of Cerro Gordo on April 18, 1847, and 2 days later his band was attacked by American forces in which he was fatally shot in the head and all of his men killed or captured.
+He fought at the Battle of Cerro Gordo on April 18, 1847, and two days later his band was attacked by American forces in which he was fatally shot in the head and all of his men killed or captured.
 His head was cut off and he was scalped, and his body tossed along the road.
 US forces displayed his head after capturing Mexico City.

 Wallace was known for horrific brutality, raping women, cutting off the genitals of children, and scalping, skinning, dismembering, castrating, disemboweling, beheading, and other mutilations on US soldiers.
 He became known as the "White Apache Tiger" and "Bloody Jacob".
 He has some direct living descendants.
 The Mexican government never recognized him as a Mexican citizen or regular soldier.